 Musical-instrument lessons help develop organizational and self-discipline skills.
 Members of bands, ensembles, and orchestras learn about teamwork and collaboration.
 And the child who is skilled at a musical instrument tends to excel at problem-solving, pattern-recognition, fine- tuned auditory skills, and memorization—not to mention the self-confidence and self-esteem that comes with musical performance.

-Ukuleles for all Fourth Grandes - Help us reach our goal!
+Keyboards for all Fifth Graders - Help us reach our goal!